kavehmz/ai-deriven-ui-concept/prompt.md

 - **Buy flow**: Send `proposal` request first, then `buy` with the proposal ID
 - **Live P/L**: Subscribe to `proposal_open_contract` for real-time position updates
 - **Layout gaps**: CSS Grid with `grid-auto-flow: dense` helps fill empty spaces
-- **Protected components**: Order Panel and Calculator need minimum sizes - don't make them too small
+- **Protected components**: Trading panels and Calculator need minimum sizes - don't make them too small
+- **Higher/Lower contracts**: Use CALL/PUT with a barrier parameter, not separate contract types
+- **Error handling**: Dispatch error events from WebSocket handler so Promises can catch API errors
+- **Tour instructions**: Keep in knowledge.md, not hardcoded in Python
+- **Translation keys**: Can use descriptive keys like `orderPanel.stake` even if component ID changed

 ---